afuersch/joomla-bootstrap-3-template/README.md

 I forked his repository to build on this template and make changes, which meet my demands.
 Thanks a lot to Gonzalo to make my start a little bit easier.

-This template is based in Twitter Bootstrap 3, for Joomla!
+This template is based on Twitter Bootstrap 3, for Joomla!
 3.x

 <h3>Some features:</h3>
 <ul>